SilverDelgado/Auto-Stop-Spotify/README.md

    ```powershell
    python -u auto_spotify_stop.py
    ```
+   - Run `--noconsole`  so u only see activity in the log file.
 4. Keep it running in the background:
    - When external audio is detected (e.g., YouTube in Brave/Chrome), Spotify is paused.
    - When external audio stops, Spotify resumes after a short delay.